Humbedooh/gitpubsub/README.md

 Once you've set up GitPubSub, try running
 `curl -i http://yourhost:2069/json` and watch the output.

+## Retriving past commits ##
+While the Pub/Sub model usually deals with real-time events, it is possible to go back in time and retrieve past events using the `X-Fetch-Since` request header.
+This value must be set to the UTC UNIX timestamp of the last time a client visited the Pub/Sub service, in order to continue where it left off.
+For example, one could construct the following request:

+    GET /json HTTP/1.1
+    X-Fetch-Since: 1366268954

+These timestamps can be acquired by parsing the `stillalive` messages sent by GitPubSub, using the `X-Timestamp` response header sent back from POST/PUT requests, or by using whatever time function your programming language provides.

 ## Access control: ##
 The `trustedPeers` array contains a list of clients allowed to publish